KBS-Lab-IIMAS-UNAM/non-monotonic-KBS-for-DH/university_taxonomy/README.md

 (i.e., all explanations of  *anne*).

 ---
 Custom queries for retriving specific information of the university KB are defined in [`cust_queries_univ.pl`](https://github.com/KBS-Lab-IIMAS-UNAM/non-monotonic-KBS-for-DH/blob/master/university_taxonomy/cust_queries_univ.pl).
-Inside the session where the KB system is currently active, two custom queries for the university taxonomy are carried out next.
+In the ongoing session where the KB system is currently active, two custom queries for the university taxonomy are carried out next.

 First, load the file with the custom queries: `?- consult('cust_queries_univ.pl').`